1759 - British expedition against Carillon

 The campaign comes to a halt

-During this time, major-general James Wolfe was battling with the impossible under the rocks of Québec and every motive impelled Amherst to push to his relief, not counting costs, or balancing risks too nicely.
-Nevertheless, Amherst set his army to building a new fort at Fort Saint-Frédéric.
-Then he began 3 small additional forts, as outworks to the first, sent 2 parties to explore the sources of the Hudson; one party to explore Otter Creek; another to explore South Bay, which was already well known; another to make a road from Fort Saint-Frédéric to Fort "Number Four" (actual Charlestown) on the Connecticut river; and another to widen and improve the old French road between Fort Saint-Frédéric and Carillon.
+During this time, Major-General James Wolfe was battling with the impossible under the rocks of Québec and every motive impelled Amherst to push to his relief, not counting costs, or balancing risks too nicely.
+Nevertheless, Amherst set his army to building a much larger fort at Fort Saint-Frédéric, commonly called Fort Amherst.
+Then he began three small additional forts, as outworks to the first, sent two parties to explore the sources of the Hudson; one party to explore Otter Creek; another to explore South Bay, which was already well known; another to make a road from Fort Saint-Frédéric to Fort "Number Four" (present-day Charlestown) on the Connecticut River; and another to widen and improve the old French road between Fort Saint-Frédéric and Carillon.
 However, the essential task of making a diversion to aid the army of Wolfe was needlessly postponed.

 The French had 4 armed vessels on the lake: